How to make a complaint

 • How long it will take to resolve

-If your complaint has not been resolved by the agent, having been given a reasonable time to do so, then you should contact the redress scheme.
+Most agents will display their scheme membership on their website, or they should be able to provide this information when asked.
+If your complaint has not been resolved by the agent—having been given a reasonable time to do so—then you should contact the redress scheme.

 Redress schemes have the authority to ensure that the agent takes action to remedy any problem arising from a complaint.
 If the redress scheme supports your complaint, they can also impose that the agent grant you compensation.